The Creation of Composition No. 2

 The following stage was probably even more labour-intensive.
 The fireplace matches were used to make little 'duckboards'.
 The principle was simple: small supports of balsa wood in each corner and then slats made from the smaller matches placed along the partitioning walls to support broader fireplace matches.

 There are several variables: the height of the corners (which determine the height and the gradient of the little duckboards) and the direction of the fireplace matches.
 The aim was to alternate the direction of the fireplace matches in a particular box compared to the surrounding boxes.
 The duckboards in the boxes were made to size, then removed and painted white and subsequently replaced.
-Progress is shown in the images above.

 As said before, making the little wooden duckboards was the most labour-intensive part of the creation of this piece of art.
 It was not until 23 July that there were duckboards in all the boxes.
 There is no reason why this stage could not be considered a completed piece of art such as an intriguing follow-up of Jan van Schoonhoven's (senior) white artworks.
 He was a well-known Dutch artist and a member of the Zero Group who most likely had not heard of pentagonal tessellations.
 However, in keeping with the two porcupine quill artworks, artist JG wanted to add something extra, some colour and some additional design.